18F/development-guide/_pages/apis.md

 {% include components/tag-requirement.html %} Just [use UTF-8](http://utf8everywhere.org).

-Expect accented characters or "smart quotes" in API output, even if they're not expected.

 An API should tell clients to expect UTF-8 by including a charset notation in the `Content-Type` header for responses.

-An API that returns JSON should use:
+For example, an API that returns JSON should use:

 ```
 Content-Type: application/json; charset=utf-8
 ```

+Even if you do not believe your API will ever return data outside the ASCII character set, you should assume it could and return data encoded as UTF-8.

 ## Just use JSON